 OpenShift gives all this for you as a done-for-you assortment of components.
 You can also tailor these with Kubernetes, but would you go with a readymade template, or spend your precious time building the elusive "perfect Kubernetes workflow"?
 I'd choose the former anyday.

 What does ShapeBlock add to OpenShift?

 ➡ Installation of latest stable OKD v3.11 on commodity servers.
-We now support DigitalOcean, but more cloud providers coming soon.
+We now support DigitalOcean and AWS, but more cloud providers coming soon.

 ➡ Provision to scale up or scale down the cluster and run day-2 maintenance operations

-➡ Cloud agnostic and robust persistent volume support using GlusterFS
+➡ Cloud agnostic and robust persistent volume support using OpenEBS

 ➡ Ready to use templates for popular stacks in addition to the ones provided by OpenShift